BufferingBit/portxfolio/README.md

 - `RESEND_API_KEY`: API key for Resend email service
 - `YOUR_MAIL_URL`: Email address for contact form submissions

+## Acknowledgments
+This project was developed independently, with assistance from the following AI tools for efficiency:
+- **Augment AI**: Used for code snippet suggestions during development.
+- **ChatGPT**: Assisted with debugging complex logic issues.
+- **DeepSeek**: Helped refine styling and layout concepts.

+All AI-generated content was manually reviewed, adapted, and implemented by me.
+Final architecture and creative decisions are my own.

 ## 📝 License

 ISC